aleksei-andreev/Machine-Learning-In-Computer-Vision/README.md

 **Linux/macOS:**

-To manage different Python versions and virtual environments, you may install `pyenv` using official guide: https://github.com/pyenv/pyenv#installation/
+To manage different Python versions and virtual environments you may install `pyenv` using the official guide: https://github.com/pyenv/pyenv#installation/

 Install Python 3.8.9: